Zinke's Handwritten Resignation Note: A Bear To Read, A Bone To Critics

 Zinke departed his office under the threat of numerous ethics investigations.
 NPR reports one case is a real estate deal involving Zinke and the chairman of the oil and gas titan Halliburton.
 In another case, Zinke is suspected of blocking a proposal from Native American tribes in Connecticut to expand a casino because of political pressure and lobbying from MGM Resorts International.

 President Trump announced Zinke's resignation by tweet in mid-December.
-Zinke left office before Democrats were set to take control of the House of Representatives, where they could use their power to launch Congressional probes.
+Zinke left office before Democrats were set to take control of the House of Representatives, where they could use their power to launch congressional probes.

 Oil and gas leaders have hailed Zinke for unlocking possibilities for energy development.